mvolkmann/blog/src/swift/swift-ui.md

 For each shortcut phrase to be supported:

-1. Scroll down to the "Shortcut apps" section.
+1. Scroll down to the "Shortcut app" section.
-1. Select the "Input Parameter".
+1. Select the "Input Parameter" if one is needed.
 For example, "color".
-1. Select the "Key Parameter".
+1. Select the "Key Parameter" if one is needed.
 For example, "color".
 1. Enter a "Summary" such as "change background to color".
    The word "color" will be highlighted because it is the name of a parameter.